 We believe that to dramatically impact this issue and reduce the problem, we must better educate our communities.
 Child abuse and SBS are preventable, and this program gives us a platform to take action.

 No one likes to think about a child being hurt by an adult caregiver, but it does happen.
-In fact, Shaken Baby Syndrome (SBS) is one of the leading causes of trauma death in Colorado children under the age of two.
+In fact, SBS is one of the leading causes of trauma death in Colorado children under the age of two.
 Educating parents and caregivers about the dangers of shaking a baby and providing alternatives for managing the frustrations they may feel when caring for a crying baby is key to prevention.